-- Evolving the curriculum to ensure boys are best prepared for their adult lives - Continuing to deliver an outstanding and comprehensive range of co-curricular activities - Continuing to provide a supportive and safe environment for boys, staff and the wider school community - Creating a competitive school culture in which boys are encouraged to pursue excellence in all its differing forms, to develop their strengths and to seek out new challenges, driving personal and collective achievement, with the process being valued as much as the outcome - Growing our cross-sector contribution via the implementation of the Eton Partnerships programme as detailed in the Public Benefit Section below
+- Evolving the curriculum to ensure boys are best prepared for their adult lives - Our curriculum must remain relevant and effective in best equipping Etonians to thrive in their adult lives.
+That means evaluating what we are teaching and how we are teaching it as well as assessing what boys are learning and how they are learning it. - Continuing to deliver an outstanding and comprehensive range of co-curricular activities - Continuing to provide a supportive and safe environment for boys, staff and the wider school community In serving the best interests of the boys it is essential to have a talented, motivated and happy body of staff who have a voice in defining a common vision and ethos and who feel genuinely valued for what they do. - Creating a competitive school culture in which boys are encouraged to pursue excellence in all its differing forms, to develop their strengths and to seek out new challenges, driving personal and collective achievement, with the process being valued as much as the outcome. - Growing our cross-sector contribution via the implementation of the Eton Partnerships programme as detailed in the Public Benefit section. - Sustaining the institution.
+We are committed to sustaining the College both in strong financial shape and strong physical condition, as part of a longer-term commitment both to financial growth and to ongoing physical renewal, integrated with environmental sustainability.